HTTPArchive/almanac.httparchive.org/src/content/en/2019/seo.md

 Google's [HTTPS Transparency Report](https://transparencyreport.google.com/https/overview) reports a 90% adoption of HTTPS for the top 100 non-Google domains (representing 25% of all website traffic worldwide).
 The difference between this number and ours could be explained by the fact that relatively smaller sites are adopting HTTPS at a slower rate.

+Learn more about the state of security in the [Security](./security) chapter.

 ## Conclusion

 Through our analysis, we observed that the majority of websites are getting the fundamentals right, in that their home pages are crawlable, indexable, and include the key content required to rank well in search engines' results pages.
-Not every person who owns a website will be aware of SEO at all, let alone best practice guidelines, so it is promising to see that so many sites have got the basics covered.
+Not every person who owns a website will be aware of SEO at all, let alone its best practice guidelines, so it is promising to see that so many sites have got the basics covered.

 However, more sites are missing the mark than expected when it comes to some of the more advanced aspects of SEO and accessibility.
 Site speed is one of these factors that many websites are struggling with, especially on mobile.
 This is a significant problem, as speed is one of the biggest contributors to UX, which is something that can impact rankings.
 The number of websites that aren't yet served over HTTPS is also problematic to see, considering the importance of security and keeping user data safe.